2027 AFC Asian Cup bids: India

 On 5 June 2019, the All India Football Federation President, Praful Patel, expressed India's interest to join the bid for the 2027 Asian Cup.
 On 5 April 2020, India submitted its bid documents for hosting the AFC Asian Cup in 2027, a top official of the national federation confirmed.
 On 16 December, the AIFF officially announced its candidature to host the AFC Asian Cup in 2027.
 The slogan "Brighter Future Together" was revealed as the official logo of the 2027 Asian Cup in December.
 If selected, it would have marked the first time India hosted the tournament.
 However, with the country suspended by FIFA on 16 August 2022 due to political interference, its bid for 2027 was initially held in limbo.
 India was reinstated as the potential host of the tournament after the ban was lifted by FIFA on 26 August.
 Later, on 5 December, the AIFF Executive Committee decided to withdraw its bid to host the AFC Asian Cup.

-The following were the host cities and venues selected for India's bid: